 Researching what customers want

 Ask existing customers what they like about doing business with you and ask potential customers what they are looking for.

-If your brand values are in line with what customers look for when they're buying, you have the beginnings of a useful brand and you're ready to start building on it.
-However, if they're not, you'll need to reconsider either the benefits you offer to your customers or whether you're targeting the right people.
+If your brand values are in line with what customers look for when they're buying, you have the beginnings of a useful brand.
+This means you're ready to start building on it.
+If they're not, you'll need to reconsider:

 Communicating your brand to customers

 Once you have defined your brand values and your customers' needs, you can start to build your brand by consistently communicating your brand values.

 Remember that every possible contact you have with a customer or potential customer needs to reinforce your brand values.
 This may include your logo, business name, staff uniforms and product packaging.

 If all these are consistently in line with your brand values, your brand will be strengthened.
 But if they are not, your brand - and your business - could be damaged.

 Get regular feedback from customers to check that your business delivers the promises your brand makes.
 Ask dissatisfied customers or former customers for feedback as well - you can gain valuable, and sometimes more honest, information from them about how your brand is perceived.